Mudiwa

 Q: Who will finance the curriculum and school supplies?

-A: Tsindi School is supported by donors who share a common belief in the worth of people and their personal transformation through education.
+A: Mudiwa School is supported by donors who share a common belief in the worth of people and their personal transformation through education.

 Q: What will be taught at the Adult Learning Center?

-A: This is a broad questions with many answers:
+A: This is a broad question with many answers:

-Q: How will education of adult populations help with the resolution fo poverty?
+Q: How will education of adult populations help with the resolution of poverty?

 A: Many are unable to access the opportunities for growth at work because of their illiteracy.
 We want to change that.
 Education is a lifetime pursuit and the opportunity to improve their circumstances through personal growth and learning should not be restricted to the children of the community, but should be available to all people regardless of age.

-Q: Will BYU Pathway educate the adults of the community with skills they can apply to help with poverty as much is technology focused?
+Q: Will BYU Pathway educate the adults of the community with skills they can apply to help with employment?

 A: BYU Pathway allows a person to customize their Bachelor's Degree through certificates that boost their employability.
-A certificated is made up of just five course that can be completed in one year or less.
+A certificate is made up of just five courses that can be completed in one year or less.
 Every course and certificate builds directly into a degree.
 There are many marketable skills, which employers in the area will recognize and find valuable.

 Q: How will the school accommodate more students if needed?